UPDATE: On November 8, 2017, the Trump Administration formally announced it implementation of changes to U.S. policy regarding Cuba, including:

 -Emphasizing the Government's right to audit Americans within five years of a trip to Cuba to ensure all travel activities fit within the stated purpose of their trip.
 Remember, all visitors are required to maintain full schedules and keep a detailed log for five years.

 -Restricting spending by U.S. travelers at any business that is benefits the Cuban military's business arm, Grupo de Administración Empresarial (GAESA).
 This includes some hotels, restaurants, and other entities.
 Click here for a complete list of restricted businesses.

-Despite the uncertainty, you can still legally travel to Cuba as an American, albeit under heavier restrictions.
+Fortunately, you can still legally travel to Cuba as an American, albeit under heavier restrictions.
 And yes, you're still allowed to bring back rum and cigars.

 For over 50 years Cuba was essentially off limits to Americans thanks to a 1962 trade embargo that made spending money on the island tantamount to treason.
 Despite being just 103 miles from Florida, it was easier for U.S. citizens to travel to Antarctica than Havana.

 This all changed in 2014, when the Obama administration announced a reestablishment of diplomatic relations with Cuba.
 Soon, travel restrictions were loosened, and major airlines began offering direct flights from the U.S. As a result, Americans can now legally explore the people, places, and culture that make Cuba unique.

 But this opportunity will not last forever.
 The influx of foreigners is rapidly transforming Cuba’s economic and social realities.
 Meanwhile, political uncertainties in the U.S. make it impossible to know if the borders will remain open.